-Illegal Pot Grows In America's Public Forests Are Poisoning Wildlife And Water
+Illegal Pot Operations In Public Forests Are Poisoning Wildlife And Water

 "This one is Bromethalin, which is a neurotoxin rodenticide," says wildlife ecologist Greta Wengert, holding a spent container that held bags of bait blocks to kill rodents.
 The plastic irrigation lines snake around a makeshift kitchen littered with open bags of fertilizer and spent bottles of commercial insecticide.

-Wengert points to a tree where she found about a gallon of concentrated carbofuran, an insecticide banned by the E.P.A for all legal purposes.
+Wengert points to a tree where she found about a gallon of concentrated carbofuran, an insecticide banned by the Environmental Protection Agency for all legal purposes.
 Carbofuran is produced in the U.S. by Pennsylvania-based FMC Corp, which exports the product to Mexico, India and other nations.
 The EU, Canada and Brazil have full bans on carbofuran.

 "It is incredibly toxic," Wengert says.
 "A quarter teaspoon could kill a 600-pound black bear.
 So obviously just a tiny amount can kill a human.
 It remains in an ecosystem for a long period of time."

-Wengert, who studies the affects of illegal grows on forest eco-systems, is co-founder of the Integral Ecology Research Center, a California nonprofit.
+Wengert, who studies the effects of illegal grows on forest ecosystems, is co-founder of the Integral Ecology Research Center, a California nonprofit.
 She was present at the recent bust to help mitigate exposure, assess damage and clean up toxicants.

 National